Earl Okin’s manager – 1976-2003

 This recent portrait of John, shows him in Skagen.

-the sea and he loved Denmark, so this is a fitting way to remember
+He loved the sea and he loved Denmark, so this is a fitting way to remember him.

 John B. Jones, sometimes known as ‘Jonah’ was a multi-layered person and never the person people who didn’t know him very well thought him to be.
 Those of us who were, all feel honoured and blessed to have been counted among his friends.

 He was not brought up by his real parents, never enjoyed the best of starts in life but learnt a lot about life in the school of hard knocks.
 If he never enjoyed the success he deserved, he never complained about it.
 When things went wrong, as they always will for a promoter and agent, he always took full responsibility.
 Debts were always paid in full.
 He remained definitively and proudly ‘working class’ with all the morality that that phrase implies.
 As such, he was always defensive of his ‘macho’ image and the ‘pub’ culture that went with it.